 Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

-Because of that, you might be wondering if you need a tarp under your tent to increase durability and protection against moisture.
+Because of that, you might be wondering how to increase durability and protection against moisture.
+This may lead you to ask yourself, “Do I need a tarp under my tent?

 While you do not need a tarp under your tent, placing one is highly beneficial for your tent’s warmth, dryness, and durability.
 However, be careful with how you place your tarp.
 A tarp that’s too large will lead to pooling, and that will render your tarp’s moisture-blocking abilities useless.

-Why You Need a Tarp Under Your Tent — 4 Benefits
+- Times When You Don’t Need a Tarp Under Your Tent – Do I Need a Tarp Under My Tent?

 You need a tarp under your tent if you want your tent to last as long as possible.
 However, using a tarp isn’t 100% necessary.

-Even though it’s not entirely necessary, numerous benefits come with placing a tarp under your tent.
-Tarps keep you warmer, drier, and they save you money, too.
+Even though it’s not entirely necessary, placing a tarp under your tent has numerous benefits.
+Tarps keep you warmer, and drier, and they save you money, too.

 Let’s go over them in greater detail now.